overlookmotel/sequelize-definer/README.md

 ### Known issues

 * Does not create foreign key constraint on a 'hasOne' relation defined by setting 'reference' in field definition

+## Contribution

+Pull requests are very welcome.
+Please fork and issue PRs on `dev` branch.

+`master` branch is always the most recent npm release.
+All new code is first added to `dev` branch for testing and only merged into `master` when it's ready to be published to npm.